Clean Energy, Real Impact

 Brief

 Fairpicture photographer and filmmaker Mutunga Al-Amin travelled with his team across three counties – Kilifi, Kwale, and Taita-Taveta – to capture the story of schools and clinics gaining access to solar power and improved infrastructure.
-Over five days, they produced a complete set of photography and a documentary videos, highlighting how reliable electricity and local training are opening new paths for learning, health, and livelihoods.
+Over five days, they produced a complete set of photographs and documentary videos, highlighting how reliable electricity and local training are opening new paths for learning, health, and livelihoods.

 Client